MapReader

 MapReader is an end-to-end computer vision (CV) pipeline for exploring and analyzing images at scale.

-MapReader was developed in the Living with Machines project to analyze large collections of historical maps but is a generalisable computer vision pipeline which can be applied to any images in a wide variety of domains.
+MapReader was developed in the Living with Machines project to analyze large collections of historical maps but is a generalizable computer vision pipeline which can be applied to any images in a wide variety of domains.

 Overview